 Norway is a small Scandinavian country with a developing economy.
 Almost 14% of its population is foreign-born.
-The Norwegian government welcomes the international employed to deal with the shortage of workforce.
-To work in Norway, you might need a Norway work visa
+The Norwegian government welcomes international employed to deal with the shortage of workforce.
+To work in Norway, you might need a Norway work visa.

-In this article, we will explain who needs and does not need work visa for Norway, application process, requirements, FAQs, and more.
+In this article, we will explain who needs and does not need a work visa for Norway, the application process, requirements, FAQs, and more.

 Norway Work visa vs. Work permit

 A Norway work visa is permission to enter the country.
 But Norway’s work permit or residence permit is the authorization to work in the country.
 It grants you some advantages.
 Without a work permit, you can not apply for a work visa.

 The non-EU nationals who want to work in Norway need a Norway work permit.
 The essential step to applying for the Norway work visa is to find an employer who is willing to hire a foreign employee.

 The employer needs to apply for a Norway work permit inside the country.
 If the officials agree to grant and issue the work permit, then the employee can apply for a work visa in his/her home country.